 Pro tip: Consider creating a standard online form to collect your responses.
 This might seem awkward – that is okay.
 To lessen the awkward feeling, you could offer to do the same for them so that you both benefit.

 3. Identify Patterns: Once you collect all your responses, start looking for patterns in their responses.
 In most cases, there will be themes where responders mention a similar skill.
 This could be interpersonal skills such as empathy in conversations or a hard skill like creating a presentation.

 Pro tip: You can create a chart to help you gather these in one spot.
 Consider making separate columns for the theme, when it happened, who shared the theme, and any interpretations or comments you may have on this theme.

 4. Reflect: Create a “self-portrait.”
-This is where you combine your internal reflections on your own strengths with the themes from your external responders.
+This is where you combine your internal reflections on your own core strengths with the themes from your external responders.
 To create this self-portrait, write a 2-3 paragraph declaration.
 Start with the statement “When I am at my best, I…” Use the following space to succinctly outline times you’ve been at your best and what you’ve done in those moments.
 It’s important to write this down for two reasons.
 First, research shows that writing something down helps it imprint on our brain (so you don’t forget it).
 Second, you now have a great resource to go back to that won’t fade away.